-In order to streamline and prioritise its activities, APERC decided to integrate the Cooperative Energy Efficiency Design for Sustainability (CEEDS) project into PREE as a forum to further discuss key issues in the previous PREEs and to hold an 'Energy Efficiency Policy (EEP) Workshop' once a year in cooperation with EGEE&C instead of CEEDS workshops.
+In order to streamline and prioritise its activities, APERC decided to integrate the Cooperative Energy Efficiency Design for Sustainability (CEEDS) project into PREE as a forum to further discuss key issues in the previous PREEs and to hold an 'Energy Efficiency Policy (EEP) Workshop' once a year in cooperation with EGEEC instead of CEEDS workshops.

-A trial EEP Workshop in conjunction with EGEE&C45 in Singapore was held on 23 March 2015 as a Self-Funded project.
+A trial EEP Workshop in conjunction with EGEEC45 in Singapore was held on 23 March 2015 as a Self-Funded project.
 The focus was on the fundamentals of energy efficiency policy making and the development of stable funding mechanisms for agencies and programmes.

-The first EEP Workshop was held in conjunction with EGEE&C47 as part of PREE Phase 5, focusing on energy efficiency policy and program evaluation.
+The first EEP Workshop was held in conjunction with EGEEC47 as part of PREE Phase 5, focusing on energy efficiency policy and program evaluation.

-The second EEP Workshop was carried out in Jeju Island, Korea alongside the EGEE&C 49 meeting.
+The second EEP Workshop was carried out in Jeju Island, Korea alongside the EGEEC 49 meeting.
 Based on feedback from economies, the topic of energy efficiency policy evaluation was selected again, but in greater depth and with more specific practical applications.
 This workshop was attended by 30 participants from 15 APEC member economies.
 The feedback was very positive including verbal encouragement to continue with this from several attendees.
 The EEP Workshop Summary Report: Policy and Program Evaluation II was published in June 2017.

-The third EEP Workshop was held in Washington, D.C., USA on 10 April 2018 alongside the EGEE&C51 meeting.
+The third EEP Workshop was held in Washington, D.C., USA on 10 April 2018 alongside the EGEEC51 meeting.
 The workshop focused on conformity assessment - the process of ensuring a product or service meets the standards or regulations it is designed or advertised for - and was delivered mainly by the CLASP consultancy with additional presentations by several invited experts.
 There were 29 participants from 11 economies.
 A summary report was published on the APEC and APERC websites in early September 2018.

-The fourth EEP Workshop was held in Hong Kong, China on 18 March 2019 alongside the EGEE&C53 meeting.
+The fourth EEP Workshop was held in Hong Kong, China on 18 March 2019 alongside the EGEEC53 meeting.
 The workshop was titled "Energy Efficiency in the Transport Sector: developing policy for fuel economy regulation "and was delivered mainly by the Retyna consultancy with additional presentations by invited experts and economy representative.
 There were 41 participants from nine economies.
 A summary report was published on the APEC and APERC websites.

-APERC will hold the fifth EEP workshop on 16 November 2020 in conjunction with the holding of 31st EGEDA meeting.
-The workshop is titled "economic recovery through energy efficiency" and it will cover some ways in which strengthening energy efficiency policy and making investments in energy efficiency can stimulate economic growth.
-It will be held online.
+APERC has just held the fifth EEP workshop on 18 November 2020 in conjunction with the 55th EGEEC meeting via online.
+The workshop is titled "economic recovery through energy efficiency" and it covers some ways in which strengthening energy efficiency policy and making investments in energy efficiency can stimulate economic growth.
+More than 60 participants were present.